jeanhaley32/NodeNeighborhood/workpath/worker/readme.md

  ```

 ### `ID`
-A `unique ID` is used to reference a `job` throughout it's journey within system.
+A `unique ID` is used to reference a `job` throughout its journey within the system.
 - `Unique ID` is generated with the `uuid` package.
-This is a well used package that should solve the need for each `ID` to be independently unique, without the need for inter-commmunication and varification of that uniqueness.
+This is a well used package that should solve the need for each `ID` to be independently unique, without the need for inter-communication and verification of that uniqueness.
 ### `Time stamps`
 Several `time stamps` are collected
    - `start time` marks the start of the job's task when first executed.
    - `Created Time` marks the time the `job` object was generated, this is the very beginning of the `job's` journey throughout the system.
-   - `Completed Time` is the time the job's `task`completed it's operation.
+   - `Completed Time` is the time the job's `task` completes its operation.

-   We can derive the time it took to run the operation `Run Time`, and the how long the job has been traversing our system up until it gets to a specific point `Round Trip Time`.
+   We can derive the time it took to run the operation `Run Time, and how long the job has been traversing our system up until it gets to a specific point `Round Trip Time`.
 ### Task
 `task` is encapsulated within a `job`, and contains a reference to an `operation`, and a `context`.
 It executed that operation using the `context` to pass contextual variables so that the operation has all of the information it needs to run.